Owais010/Web-Technologies/README.md

 - Contact Number

 Displayed appropriate error messages for invalid input and a **"Registered Successfully"** message when all validations were successful.

----

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript

----

 **GitHub Repository:**
 https://github.com/Owais010/Web-Technologies